-- The maximum floor area for individual retail and commercial units should be 300 m2 with the exception of grocery stores where a maximum 1,500 m2 of retail space will be allowed. - Building size for institutional and commercial service/light industrial uses shall be a maximum 1,000 m2.
+- The maximum floor area for individual retail and commercial units should be 300 m with the exception of grocery stores where a maximum 1,500 m of retail space will be allowed. - 2.
+Building size for institutional and commercial service/light industrial uses shall be a maximum 1,000 m.